International Institute of Information Technology, Pune

-The Hope Foundation and Research Centre - International Institute of Information Technology, Pune (I^{2}IT, pronounced as I Square IT, Pune), is a private institute located at Rajiv Gandhi Infotech Park, Hinjawadi, in Pune, Maharashtra, India.
-The institute is affiliated to Savitribai Phule Pune University formerly known as University of Pune and is approved by All India Council for Technical Education (AICTE), New Delhi, and is recognized by Directorate of Technical Education (DTE), Govt. of Maharashtra (Institute code – 6754).
-The institute offers four-year degree program in engineering in three domains: computer science, information technology, and electronics & telecommunication.
+The International Institute of Information Technology, Pune (I^{2}IT), pronounced as I Square IT, Pune, is an autonomous Engineering College approved by All India Council of Technical Education (AICTE), New Delhi, India, is recognised by the Directorate of Technical Education, Govt of Maharashtra, Mumbai, India and approved by Savitribai Phule Pune University (SPPU) [formerly known as University of Pune].
+The college code is [EN - 6754].
+The Institute offers four-year degree program in engineering in three domains: Computer Science, Information Technology and Electronics & Telecommunication.
+The engineering college was established in 2011 to offer skilled graduates to meet the needs of the industry and is spread over 10 acres of land in Rajiv Gandhi Infotech Park, MIDC Phase 1, Hinjawadi, Pune, Maharashtra, India.

 History

 In the late 1990s, to control the outflux of graduates as well as to reduce if not crush the brain drain to US and European countries, Mr. P. P. Chhabria, then the president of MCCI (A).
 Shri P P Chhabria sought advice from scientists like Padma Bhushan, Dr. R. A. Mashelkar and Padma Shri Dr Vijay P Bhatkar, who have been closely associated with this institute over the years.
 On 28 May 2003, Bharat Ratna Dr. A. P. J. Abdul Kalam, the former President of India, visited I^{2}IT and dedicated this institute to the service of the nation.